Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 A couple of quick reminders….

 The chapters I’m posting here on my blog are UNEDITED.
-You may very well come across typos, missing words, extra words, etc. I do my best to look everything over before I post, but I’m not perfect and there will likely be some errors here and there.
-The final version of the book will have a full edit before it’s published in ebook and print.
+You may very well come across typos, missing words, extra words, occasional continuity errors, etc. I do my best to look everything over before I post, but I’m not perfect and there will likely be some errors here and there.
+The final version will have a full edit before it’s published in ebook and print.
+Also…there may be times I change or rewrite bits and pieces, sometimes I may even delete scenes (or chapters) and re-do them as I go along.
+That’s just kind of the nature of the beast when it comes to writing.
+So please understand this is very much a work in progress!